January 10, 2026

 Static polymorphism §

-When the compiler can’t devirtualize on its own, one option is to drop dynamic dispatch and use static polymorphism instead.
+When the compiler can’t devirtualize, one option is to use static polymorphism instead.
 The canonical tool for this is the Curiously Recurring Template Pattern3 3 The curiously recurring template pattern is an idiom where a class X derives from a class template instantiated with X itself as a template argument.
 More generally, this is known as F-bound polymorphism, a form of F-bounded quantification.
 (CRTP).
+With CRTP, the base class is templated on the derived class, and invokes methods on it via static_cast—no virtual keyword involved

 template <typename Derived>